Leeody/leeody.github.io/_pages/photos.md

 </div>

 <p style="text-align: center; margin-top: 10px;">
-  These photos were taken on my first day at Rutgers University.
-The campus was full of historical charm and the Scarlet Knight statue gave me a great sense of welcome.
+  We arrived at Rutgers on 29th.
+June and started our summer research.
+The environment in Piscataway is very quiet and convenient.
 </p>

 <br/>

+### 04/12/2025
 <div style="display: flex; justify-content: center; gap: 20px; flex-wrap: wrap;">

   <div style="flex: 0 0 30%; text-align: center;">